 - orally, as a pill to swallow

-- intravenously, directly to the bloodstream (intravenously, or “IV”)
+- intravenously (or "IV"), directly to the bloodstream

-- intrathecally, directly into the spinal fluid with a needle (intrathecally)
+- intrathecally, with a needle directly into the spinal fluid

 Does chemotherapy cause side effects?

-While chemotherapy can be quite effective in treating certain cancers, the drugs do not differentiate normal healthy cells from cancer cells.
-Because of this, your child may experience adverse side effects during treatment.
-Being able to anticipate these side effects can help you, your child and your care team prepare for, and, in some cases, prevent these symptoms from occurring.
+While chemotherapy can be quite effective in treating certain cancers, the drugs cannot tell the difference between normal healthy cells and cancer cells.
+Because of this, your child may experience side effects during treatment.
+Knowing what these side effects are can help you, your child and your care team prepare for, and, in most cases, prevent or lessen these symptoms.

-What are common side effects and how are side effects managed?
+What are common side effects and how are they managed?

-Common side effects to chemotherapy given for treatment of low-grade astrocytomas include fatigue, headache, diarrhea and constipation.
+Common side effects to chemotherapy include fatigue, headache, constipation, nausea and vomiting.
 These side effects can usually be effectively managed with standard medical approaches.

-Our Pediatric Brain Tumor Program also has access to specialists who deliver complementary or alternative medicines.
-These treatments, which may help control pain and side effects of therapy include the following.
+Our pediatric Brain Tumor Center also has access to specialists who deliver complementary or alternative medicines.
+These treatments, which may help control pain and side effects of therapy, include the following.